Crotamine: Biochemistry and mechanism

-[Figure needed]

 The gene and chromosome location responsible for its synthesis have been identified by the group led by Gandhi Rádis-Baptista, working at the Instituto Butantan, in São Paulo, Brazil.
 The mRNA has about 340 nucleotides and codifies a pre-crotamine, including the signal peptide, the mature crotamine, and a final lysine.

 The Crotamine gene was the first gene to be mapped on a snake chromosome.

 The gene responsible for coding the crotamine protein is labeled as Crt-p1 and its base pair sequence length is about 1.1kbp or 1100 bp.

 It was reported that the crotamine gene was isolated twice from two different specimens, one in a method that resulted in a gene size of 1.8 kbp and in the other specimen a gene size of 1.1 kbp.
 The gene has been previously isolated in the C. durissus terrificus genome and the protein itself belongs to a group of small basic polypeptide myotoxins (SBPM).
 The contents of Crotalus venoms can vary according to subspecies and geographical location.
 The Crt-p1 gene, as described by Radis-Bastista et al. 2003, consists of about three exons separated by one short phase-2 (140 bp) and one long phase-1 (900 bp) intron.
 Exon 1 codes for the first 19 amino acids of the signal peptide and includes the 5’-untranslated region.
 Exon 2 codes 39 amino acids to the mature crotamine and three signal peptide amino acids.
 Exon 3 codes for the terminal lysine and the last three amino acids of the mature toxin.
 Research on SBPM amino acid sequences among different Crotalus species has revealed a high degree of likeness ranging from 83% - 98%.

 The amino acid code of proteins in the small basic polypeptide myotoxin family, which includes crotamine, have been sequenced.
 They were found to be similar with an average of 83% divergence.
 A crotamine amino acid sequence was compared to that of cloned DNA of myotoxin a, (the myotoxin used to model how SBPMs work).
 In the comparison, exon coding regions including the mature myotoxin and the signal peptide were 98% and 100% similar, respectively.
 The untranslated regions for 5’ and 3’ between the sample and the myotoxin a cDNA was 60% and 80%, respectively.
 When comparing the amino acid sequences of other proteins not in the SBPM family found in snake venoms, there is usually large divergence.
 When looking at the SBPM proteins, they have high similarity between different subspecies of the Crotalus genus and between different individuals of the same subspecies.
 This indicates, according to the Radis-Batista et al. 2003 study, that the crotamine gene and other SBPM genes have evolved recently.